-Restorative Circles are a framework for building community and for responding to challenging behavior through authentic dialogue, engaging activities, coming to understanding, and making things right.
+Restorative Circles are a framework for building community and for responding to challenging behavior through respectful dialogue, engaging activities, coming to an understanding, and repairing harm.

-Using circles consistently will help to create calmer, more focused classrooms.
+Practicing restorative circles consistently in schools will help to create safer, and more focused classrooms.

-Teachers who use these methods often find that the overall proportion of time dedicated to managing behavior is reduced.
+Teachers who use these methods often find that the overall proportion of time dedicated to managing behavior is significantly reduced.
 This means more instructional time becomes available.
-It also means that students (and teachers) have happier, more peaceful experiences of their school days.
+It also means that students (and teachers) have happier, more peaceful experiences during school.

-Emotional Management- abilities to be aware of and constructively handle both positive and challenging emotions
+Emotional Management- Ability to be aware of both negative and positive emotions, as well as display emotions in a healthy way.

-Responsibility- Dispositions and abilities to reliably meet commitments and fulfill obligations of challenging roles
+Responsibility- Dispositions and abilities to reliably meet commitments and fulfill obligations.

-Initiative- capacities to take action, sustain motivation, and persevere through challenge toward an identified goal
+Initiative- Capacity to take action, sustain motivation, and persevere through challenges, towards desired goals.

-Problem Solving- Abilities to plan, strategize, and implement complex tasks
+Problem Solving- Abilities to plan, organize, and resolve conflict among peers.

-Improve relationships and attitudes among students, staff, administrators and community
+Improve relationships and attitudes among students, staff, administrators and the community

 Less time away from school has been proven to lower property crime rates and mischief complaints

-Classroom Conversations will serve 600+ students based on 2, 12 week programs, in 10 classrooms.
+Classroom Conversations will serve 600 plus students, based on two, 12 week programs.
 The feedback from the staff, admin and students has been amazing.

 Teachers claim they benefit by learning how circles in the classroom can be used to discuss incidents that happen in the classroom or in the school, as a venue to share, and as a way to engage students who may not usually participate.